 Source Naturals offers its own brand of vitamin B-1 that is 500 mg. plus 100 mg. of magnesium.

 Tannins In Coffee and Tea Inhibit Thiamine

-One reason for low absorbability are tannins, so you may want to take well away from coffee/tea drinking.
+One reason for low absorbability are tannins, so you may want to stay well away from coffee/tea drinking.

 Acidic substances in coffee and tea called tannins can react with thiamine to form an oxidized, inactive product potentially leading to a deficiency.
 This is believed to only occur when someone drinks a very large amount of caffeine (including decaffeinated coffee). (source)